oliverzhang42/Generative-Autoencoders/README.md

 # Optimal Transport Based Generative Autoencoders

 This is the official pytorch implementation of AE-OTgen and AE-OTtrans.
-The paper is here: [Enter ArXiv link lol]
+The paper is here: [Waiting for verification on ArXiv]

 ### Dependencies